I never thought much about the fact that I was single.

 Many years later, during divorce, despite the confusion I knew it would cause (and still does), I was hungry to slip back into my “old” name – my real name, as quickly as possible.
 I was reclaiming a vital part of myself.

-I focused on the fact that we made beautiful kids.
+At the time, I focused on the fact that we made beautiful kids.
 I still focus on the fact that we made beautiful kids, and likewise, on everything I’ve learned in the past 20 years.

 The stigma of divorce?
 I didn’t consider it.
 I was dealing with the death of dreams.
 I was preoccupied with the emotional withdrawal of one child and the anger of the other.
 I was fighting growing legal debt and loss of our home.
 I was determined to get us through; marital status was irrelevant.